top of page

 The Giscome Portage trail is located north of Prince George.
 Follow Highway 97 north for 40 km, then turn right on Mitchell Road.
 You will see the trailhead on the left hand side of the road, after the second cattleguard, and before you have reached the parking lot of the Huble Homestead.

-There is also another access point for the trail at at Barney [Creek] Road, which is 48 km north of Prince George on Highway 97.
+There is also another access point for the trail at Barney [Creek] Road, which is 48 km north of Prince George on Highway 97.
 This is beside the Summit Lake transfer station.
 The closest communities are Prince George and Bear Lake.

 The Giscome Portage is a designated Heritage Trail operated by BC Parks.
 The trail is maintained by volunteers from the Caledonia Ramblers.
 If you're looking for more information about activities permitted on the trail and the facilities available, please visit their website.
 The recommended time of year to use the Giscome Portage is July to October, when the swampy ground is drier and the mosquitoes are manageable.

-Trail status, as of June 20, 2024
+Trail status, as of November 10, 2024

 The bridge over Tay Creek has been rebuilt, which means if you are starting your hike from Mitchell Road, you will now be able to hike all the way to the north end of the portage at Barney [Creek] Road.